nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 2. The inputs will then be passed to `FindParser` to get the necessary fields such as type, category, description and date.
 3. The FindCommand is then instantiated with the necessary fields.
 4. Users can choose to search through the expense list or income list.
-5. If users searches through the income list, either the description or date will be used to search through the income list.
+5. If users searches through the income list, either the description or date will be used to search through the income list, category will be ignored.
-6. If users searches through the expense list, either the category or date will be used to search through the expense list.
+6. If users searches through the expense list, either the category, description or date will be used to search through the expense list.
 7. The execute method will then be called to search through the list and return the list of expenses or incomes that matches the search criteria.

 ![FindCommand_SequenceDiagram.png](https://github.com/AY2324S1-CS2113-T18-3/tp/blob/master/images/FindCommand_SequenceDiagram(updated).drawio.png?raw=true)